rust-lang/book/second-edition/src/ch01-01-installation.md

 The first step to using Rust is to install it.
 You’ll need an internet connection to run the commands in this chapter, as we’ll be downloading Rust from the internet.
-We'll actually be installing Rust using `rustup`, a command-line tool for managing Rust versions and associated tools.
+We’ll actually be installing Rust using `rustup`, a command-line tool for managing Rust versions and associated tools.

 The following steps will install the latest stable version of the Rust compiler.
 The examples and output shown in this book used stable Rust 1.21.0.
-Due to Rust's stability guarantees, which we'll discuss further in the "How Rust is Made" section later in this chapter, all of the examples that compile will continue to compile with newer versions of Rust.
+Due to Rust’s stability guarantees, which we’ll discuss further in the “How Rust is Made” section later in this chapter, all of the examples that compile will continue to compile with newer versions of Rust.
 The output may differ slightly as error messages and warnings are often improved.
 In other words, the newer, stable version of Rust you will install with these steps should work as